etanzapinsky/mongoose/docs/reference_manual.md

 Agents are objects that hold state, have functions that enable them to be created or destroyed, and have an action that is performed at particular time periods, “simultaneously” with the action of every other agent, in other words, the action takes into account only the status quo at the beginning of the time step.
 This is analogous to transactions: each individual actor's action is executed within a time step, but only once all of the actions have completed (and the various environmental invariants been enforced), is the transaction completed.

 Terminating conditions are checked at the end of time periods, the frequency and order of which can be specified by the programmer.
 If any of these invariants proves to be false, the simulation ends and an action can be performed, before the final analysis is done.
-The analysis block is carried out at the end of the simulation, after it terminates.
+The analysis block is carried out at the end of the simulation, just before it terminates.

 ## Order of Execution

 When a Mongoose program is run, first the interpreter determines the scope of the functions and variables declared in the file; they are either at the global scope of the file, the scope of a block, or at the scope of a function within a block.
 This allows the Mongoose interpreter to effectively determine if a block is using variables that it has access to.

 After determining scope, the next thing that occurs is that the environment’s instance variables are instantiated with a call to its populate() function.
-At the same time, every time an agent is created its instance variables are instantiated with a call to its create() function.
-Then, until the program terminates, the following things are performed in order: first, the agents’ action() functions are all carried out simultaneously (if they are acting on the given turn), that is they all act based on the same shared state.
+Every time an agent is created, its instance variables are instantiated with a call to its create() function.
+Then, until the program terminates, the following things are performed in order: first, the agents’ action() functions are all carried out simultaneously (if they are acting on the given turn), that is, they all act based on the same shared state.
 Next, the environment’s action() is invoked, but it may depend on new state as changed by the agents’ actions.
 Next, the termination conditions are checked in the order they are listed, and if any of them fail, additional actions may be called before the simulation is brought to a halt.
 Finally however, if none of them fail, the TICKCOUNT increments by 1 and the cycle repeats.
 After the simulation finally terminates, the additional analysis block of code is executed.

 ## Lexical Conventions

 ### Lexical Conventions
 A program consists of one body of source code, stored in a single file.
 After being processed by the lexer, this program is represented as a sequence of tokens.
+Statements are separated by newlines.

 ### Comments
 In Mongoose, comments are denoted by the # symbol.
 They start at the symbol and end when there is a new line.
 Comments are not tokens; they are ignored by the lexer.